Batu676767/gemini-vertex-ai-async-python/README.md

-# Gemini Content Generator
+# Gemini Content Generator Asynchronous

 Gemini Content Generator is a production-ready Python application that leverages Vertex AI's Gemini model to generate content from text prompts and images.
-It supports both base64 encoded images and image URLs, making it flexible for various use cases such as image analysis, description generation, and more.
+It supports both base64 encoded images and image URLs, making it flexible for various use cases such as image analysis, description generation but asynchronous.

 ---